survivejs/react-book/manuscript/04_implementing_notes.md

 ## Understanding React Components

 Understanding how props and state work is important.
 Component lifecycle is another big concept you'll want to understand well.
-We already touched it above, but it's a good idea to understand it in more detail.
+We already touched on it earlier, but it's a good idea to understand it in more detail.
 You can achieve most tasks in React by applying these concepts throughout your application.

-To quote [the official documentation](https://facebook.github.io/react/docs/component-specs.html) React provides the following `React.createClass` specific component specifications:
+To quote [the official documentation](https://facebook.github.io/react/docs/component-specs.html), React provides the following `React.createClass` component specifications:

 * `displayName` - It is preferable to set `displayName` as that will improve debug information.
 For ES6 classes this is derived automatically based on the class name.
 * `getInitialState()` - In class based approach the same can be achieved through `constructor`.
 * `getDefaultProps()` - In classes you can set these in `constructor`.
 * `propTypes` - As seen above, you can use Flow to deal with prop types.
 In `React.createClass` you would build a complex looking declaration as seen in [the propType documentation](https://facebook.github.io/react/docs/reusable-components.html).
-* `mixins` - `mixins` contains an array of mixins to apply to component.
+* `mixins` - `mixins` contains an array of mixins to apply to components.
 * `statics` - `statics` contains static properties and method for a component.
 In ES6 you would assign them to the class like below:

 ```javascript